 A government contribution of up to $500 paid to your super if you earn $37,000 or less in a financial year and make concessional contributions to a complying super fund.

-You cannot receive the Low Income Super Contribution if you have not provided your Tax File Number (TFN) to your super fund.
+You cannot receive the LISTO if you have not provided your Tax File Number (TFN) to your super fund.